Tilko/SerDesJavaDataModelGenerator/README.md

     someCommonProperty: String
   OtherType: eee, fff, ggg, hhh

-  ### for example, if, among the 3 following classes, there was not ConcreteB2 among the following classes,
+  ### for example, if, among the 3 following classes, there was not ConcreteB2,
   #   it would be a valid class hierarchy because any pair of {type0, type1} is never possible in both
   #   ConcreteA and ConcreteB.
 Now if finally there is ConcreteB2, the pair {type0: bbb, type1: eee} is
-  #   problematic it can not discriminate between ConcreteA and ConcreteB2.
+  #   problematic because it can not discriminate between ConcreteA and ConcreteB2.
   ###
   ConcreteA is OtherAbstractTypeName:
     type0: enum(aaa, bbb)